ErnestSuyver/BPT/BPT_semantic.md

 ### For people

 BPT is meant to be simple.
-No knowledge preusupposed.
+No knowledge presupposed.
 Experience has shown that XML is an obstacle to most authors and editors.

 ### Semantic

 BPT is a *content format* rather than a data format or typographical format.
 It deals with meaning.

+## Escapes

+Sometime you will see things like `\<` or `\|` in the markdown.
+A backslash is positioned before a character.
+This is called " escaping".
+Its purpose is to enforce a certain interpretation of the escaped character.
+For example, a human editor may use `<` and `>` to indicate a dubious or supplemented reading of a text.
+However, the software processing the markdown will interpret these characters as tag markers, like `<p>`.
+The backslash tells the software to ignore the character.